sebastien-plutniak/archeoviz/README.md

 ## Data input

-There are three ways to input data in `archeoViz`:
+There are four ways to input data in `archeoViz`:

 1.  uploading tables in the “Input data” tab,
 2.  using randomly generated data from the “Input data” tab;
 3.  set the `archeoViz` main function’s parameters before running the application.
+4.  through the URL paramteres, when using online instance of `archeoViz`

 ### Loading files through the Input data tab